ashokrwt31/SwiftAccessControl/README.md

 # SwiftAccessControl

-This demo project is to demostract swift access control.
+This demo project is to demonstrate swift access control.
 Detail explaination is in medium.

 https://medium.com/@ashokrawat086/e35ea42b3eca